Personal life of Marvin Gaye: Anna Gordy Gaye

 During Gaye's early years in Motown, he was inspired by his relationship with his wife, often writing songs dedicated to her, including his 1963 top ten hit, "Pride and Joy".
 Of that song, Gaye later told David Ritz, "When I composed 'Pride and Joy', I was head over heels in love with Anna.
 I just wrote what I felt about her, and what she did for me.
 She was my pride and joy."
 The marriage was reportedly volatile and according to Gaye's biographer David Ritz, Anna was physically and verbally abusive to her younger husband.
-By the turn of the 1970s, however, Marvin had begun to counter his wife's attacks.
+By the turn of the 1970s, however, Gaye had begun to counter his wife's attacks.
 Rumors of infidelity also deeply soured the marriage and later influenced Gaye's later recordings, including his 1968 number one hit, "I Heard It Through the Grapevine".

-Though admittedly not much of a songwriter or composer, unlike her younger sister Gwen Gordy, she did provide ideas to some of her husband's compositions, most notably the songs later made successful by The Originals, including the hits "Baby I'm for Real" and "The Bells".
-Anna also was partially credited for the song "God is Love" from Marvin's What's Going On album.
+Though admittedly not much of a songwriter or composer, unlike her younger sister Gwen Gordy, Gordy did provide ideas to some of her husband's compositions, most notably the songs later made successful by The Originals, including the hits "Baby I'm for Real" and "The Bells".
+Gordy also was partially credited for the song "God is Love" from Marvin's What's Going On album.
 An earlier song, "Just to Keep You Satisfied", was also credited to her as well as Marvin and their friend, Kenneth Stover, who was also credited for "God is Love".

-By 1973, following Gaye's legal separation from Anna, Marvin rewrote the lyrics to the song changing it from a romantic ode to an emotional ballad documenting the end of their marriage.
-The couple relocated to Los Angeles in late 1972 and Marvin filed for legal separation in the winter of 1973, shortly before Marvin met Janis Hunter.
-In November 1975, Anna filed for divorce.
+By 1973, following Gaye's legal separation from Gordy, Gaye rewrote the lyrics to the song changing it from a romantic ode to an emotional ballad documenting the end of their marriage.
+The couple relocated to Los Angeles in late 1972 and Gaye filed for legal separation in the winter of 1973, shortly before Gaye met Janis Hunter.
+In November 1975, Gordy filed for divorce.
 A contentious divorce case followed for a year and a half before it was finalized on May 4, 1977.

-In the divorce decree, Gaye agreed to remit a portion of his royalties to go to Anna for his next album.
+In the divorce decree, Gaye agreed to remit a portion of his royalties to go to Gordy for his next album.
 That album, Here, My Dear, was released to dismal sales in December 1978.
 Despite being so hurt by the album that she considered filing a privacy lawsuit in 1979, Anna eventually forgave Marvin and the former couple would maintain a close friendship until Marvin's untimely death.